Proof of identity requirements for anyone applying for or renewing their Working with Children Check.

 - Australian Utility bill showing the applicant’s name and address up to 12 months old

-- Bank statement or letter up to 12 months old, issued by a bank, building society, credit union, American Express or Diners Club International including the applicant's family name and first name in full, account number or account type, and financial institute letterhead or financial institute branch stamp.
+- Bank statement or letter up to 12 months old, issued by a bank, building society, credit union, American Express or Diners Club International including the applicant's account number or account type, and financial institute letterhead or financial institute branch stamp.

 Note: to use more than one bank or credit card as a secondary use in the community document, the cards must be from different institutions.
 A bank card and bank statement can be used from the same institution or account.